straut12/sj4u-gh/_pages/ref/begcoding/intro.md

     </div>
 </div>

-# Scratch Coding Tools
+# Scratch
 If you're not ready for Python go ahead and give Scratch a try.
-Have fun with it but focus on the concepts and make sure you use the tools below.​​
+Have fun with it but focus on the concepts and make sure you understand the tools below.​​
 - Image editing (bitmap vs vector, gif's, transparency)
 - Coordinates (X/Y)
 - Loops (and nested loops)